puppetlabs/puppetdb/documentation/configure.markdown

 If unset, the default value is 14 days.

+### `resource-events-ttl`

+Automatically delete report events older than the specified time.
+The reports will still be available, but the contained events will not be present.

+This allows for more fine-grained control of the expiration of reports.
+If this value is set higher than `report-ttl`, it will have no effect.

+If unset, the default value is 14 days.

+See `node-ttl` above for the format of this value.

 ### `subname`

 This describes where to find the database.
 It should be something like